 As a general rule of thumb, the article says, figure you’ll have to spend between 15 percent and 20 percent of the app price per year for maintenance.

-Some interactive app calculators:
+Links to some helpful interactive app cost calculators:

 - TCO Calculator (Kony)